 |Follow Box Hill Institute - Animal Studies on Instagram|

-Fast track program: Wednesday 1:30pm to 7:30pm – Box Hill and Lilydale.
-All students will attend 1 full practical session off site.
+All students will attend 2 full practical sessions off site.

 This course can only be completed as part of your secondary school studies in years 10, 11 and 12.
-You must have the approval of your school to enrol in the course.
 A tetanus vaccination is required for entry into the course.
 This course involves both practical and written assessments and students will be required to complete work at home between classes.
+Students must have the physical ability to be able to safely handle small and larger animals, clean animal enclosures and prepare food.
 A suitable laptop or tablet device is required as many written assessments will be completed in class.

 You may wish to apply for entry into courses such as: